sidd-2399/toronto_time/README.md

 ﻿# toronto_time
+Setting up the Environment:
+1. Make sure MySQL and Go is installed.
+2. Install Go Dependencies such as sql-driver

 Creating a Database and table for storing the data:
 Queries Used:
 1. To create DB: CREATE DATABASE go_api;